-- If the responding party is a student, the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5134), the Assistant Vice Presidents in the Office of Student Affairs (Jeremy Gudauskas: (630) 637-5147, Kevin McCarthy: (630) 637-5152), or the Director of Campus Safety (630) 637-5912. - If the responding party is a faculty member, the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5134), the Associate Provost and Dean of Academic Services (Marti Bogart: 630-637-5355), the Dean of College Programs and Special Assistant to the Provost (Lisa Long: (630) 637-5286), Director of the Office of Institutional Effectiveness and Planning (Peter Barger: (630) 637-5362), and the Dean of College of Arts and Science (Stephen Caliendo: (630) 637-5344), the Assistant Vice President for Human Resources (John Acardo: (630) -637-5754) or the Director of Human Resource Services (Sharon Merrill: (630) 637-5718). - If the responding party is a member of the administration, staff, group/program, or a third-party consultant/contractor the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5134), the Assistant Vice President for Human Resources (John Acardo: (630) 637-5754) or the Director of Human Resource Services (Sharon Merrill: (630) 637-5718).
+- If the responding party is a student, the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5340), the Assistant Vice Presidents in the Office of Student Affairs (Jeremy Gudauskas: (630) 637-5147, Kevin McCarthy: (630) 637-5152), or the Director of Campus Safety (Ashley Klco (630) 637-5912. - If the responding party is a faculty member, the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5340), the Associate Provost Dean of College Programs (Lisa Long: (630) 637-5286), Assistant Provost and Director of the Office of Institutional Effectiveness and Planning (Peter Barger: (630) 637-5362), and the Dean of College of Arts and Sciences (Stephen Caliendo: (630) 637-5344), the Assistant Vice President for Human Resources (Mary Spreitzer: (630) 637-5754), or the Director of Human Resources (Sharon Merrill: (630) 637-5718). - If the responding party is a member of the administration, staff, group/program, or a third-party consultant/contractor, the Title IX/504 Coordinator (Rebecca Gordon: (630) 637-5340), the Assistant Vice President for Human Resources (Mary Spreitzer: (630) 637-5754), or the Director of Human Resources (Sharon Merrill: (630) 637-5718).

-At the reporting party's request, the Title IX/504 Coordinator or Assistant Vice President of Human Resources may intervene directly with the party who allegedly engaged in the conduct.
-In this case, the Title IX/504 Coordinator or Assistant Vice President of Human Resources will provide an opportunity to the party who allegedly engaged in the conduct to respond to the allegation and, after discussions with both parties, may attempt to facilitate a solution, which may result in a written agreement between the parties.
-The Title IX/504 Coordinator or Assistant Vice President of Human Resources will make every effort to resolve informal allegations in a timely manner.
-Every attempt is made to complete the informal resolution process within a thirty (30) business day time period, which can be extended as necessary for appropriate cause by the Title IX/504 Coordinator or Assistant Vice President of Human Resources with notice to the parties.
+At the reporting party's request, the Title IX/504 Coordinator or Assistant Vice President for Human Resources may intervene directly with the party who allegedly engaged in the conduct.
+In this case, the Title IX/504 Coordinator or Assistant Vice President for Human Resources will provide an opportunity to the party who allegedly engaged in the conduct to respond to the allegation and, after discussions with both parties, may attempt to facilitate a solution, which may result in a written agreement between the parties.
+The Title IX/504 Coordinator or Assistant Vice President for Human Resources will make every effort to resolve informal allegations in a timely manner.
+Every attempt is made to complete the informal resolution process within a thirty (30) business day time period, which can be extended as necessary for appropriate cause by the Title IX/504 Coordinator or Assistant Vice President for Human Resources with notice to the parties.
 The informal resolution process may also be utilized when a responding party accepts responsibility for all allegations.

-The Title IX/504 Coordinator or Assistant Vice President of Human Resources may take steps to limit and remedy the effects of the alleged misconduct and prevent its recurrence without initiating formal action to discipline the alleged responding party or reveal the identity of the reporting party.
-The actions available to the Title IX/504 Coordinator or Assistant Vice President of Human Resources include, but are not limited to: providing increased monitoring, supervision or security at locations or activities where the misconduct occurred; providing training and education materials for students and employees; revising and publicizing the College's policies on discrimination, harassment, sexual misconduct and/or retaliation; and conducting climate surveys.
+The Title IX/504 Coordinator or Assistant Vice President for Human Resources may take steps to limit and remedy the effects of the alleged misconduct and prevent its recurrence without initiating formal action to discipline the alleged responding party or reveal the identity of the reporting party.
+The actions available to the Title IX/504 Coordinator or Assistant Vice President for Human Resources include, but are not limited to: providing increased monitoring, supervision or security at locations or activities where the misconduct occurred; providing training and education materials for students and employees; revising and publicizing the College's policies on discrimination, harassment, sexual misconduct and/or retaliation; and conducting climate surveys.

 At any time, either party may end the informal process and begin the formal allegation and resolution procedure.
-The formal allegation and resolution procedure may also be started if the informal allegation and resolution procedure has not resulted in satisfactory resolution to the reporting party or the Title IX/504 Coordinator or Assistant Vice President of Human Resources.
+The formal allegation and resolution procedure may also be started if the informal allegation and resolution procedure has not resulted in satisfactory resolution to the reporting party or the Title IX/504 Coordinator or Assistant Vice President for Human Resources.